canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Automatically by the MAAS server

--  Using APT to retrieve the Server Test Suite packages on a SUT with full Internet access or with access to a local APT repository on a local computer such as the MAAS server
+-  Using APT to retrieve the Server Test Suite packages on a SUT with full Internet access or with access to a mirrored APT repository on a local computer such as the MAAS server

 If MAAS is fully configured as described in the `MAAS Advanced NUC